TheWover/TheWover.github.io/_posts/2025-09-15-Creating-Verbweaver.md

 I am open to changing this if people find the current compiler template syntax too limited.
 Let me know if you have a strong preference in the Beta test.

+# Get Verbweaver

+To start using Verbweaver, grab it from the GitHub repository's [Releases](https://github.com/Verbweaver/verbweaver/releases) page.

+You may use Verbweaver as a desktop app on Windows, MacOS, and Linux.
+The MacOS version is notarized and stapled for your convenience.
+For now the Windows version is unsigned due to the expense involved in obtaining a code signing certificate.

 # Status and Roadmap

 The Verbweaver desktop app is now in a public Beta testing phase.

 If it sounds useful to you then please try it out and provide your feedback (ideally as GitHub Issues).
 If you have an idea for a feature, something doesn't quite work the way you think it should, or the documentation is not accurate, then please let me know.
 Once I feel that the app has been thoroughly tested and refined I will publish version 1.0.

-While Verbweaver is and will remain freely available, when version 1.0 of the desktop app is published it will be available on the Windows Store and Apple Store for those who wish to buy a copy to support development or want the convenience of owning it in their operating system’s app store.
-You can also [donate](https://verbweaver.design/donate) if wish to do so.
+While Verbweaver is and will remain freely available, when version 1.0 of the desktop app is published it will be available in various repositories (winget, homebrew, etc.).
+I intended to also publish to the Windows/Mac app stores, but have realized that doing so would require bundling Pandoc and that would violate Pandoc's license.
+So, unless I can re-build the document generation from scratch or find a good alternative you will not find it on those marketplaces.
+If you wish to support Verbweaver's development then you can [donate](https://verbweaver.design/donate).

 A self-hosted web server version with enhanced collaboration features is under development.
 After version 1.0 of the desktop app is completed, I will shift focus to completing the web version.